tribou/react-template/src/styles/README.md

 - Declare mixins at the top of the CSS sections.
 This keeps the mixin from accidentally overwriting other styles and give a better at-a-glance understanding when reviewing CSS classes.
-- Declare media queries at the bottom or end of the CSS property but before nested classes.
+- Declare media queries at the bottom or end of the CSS property.
 Since they are more specific, they will override existing properties no matter the order.
 For readability, lets standardize on keeping them last.

 ```scss
 /* BAD */